rhiaro/aseedoncesown/index.md

 "One at a time, going around spinwise, starting with you," he pointed with his mug, "number one priority for further study, and why.
 Two sentences max.
 If someone else says yours, pick another or pass.
 If someone else says one you wish you'd thought of, remember it (silently).
 Breatsch T'Lin, write them down.
 You, Breatsch Talub, go."

-They went around .Ten of the twelve students came up with something original.
+They went around.
+Ten of the twelve students came up with something original.
 Br.
 T'Lin projected her surface screen upwards, so the list hovered over the middle of the table where they could all read it.
 The suggestions ranged from the practicalities of how Nemtans (local Nemtans, Effingus had to remind himself) reproduce, to whether or not the locals actually originated on Rannouckouch and migrated over millennia ago.
 Breatsch Vissingis thought it was imperative they forgot about their jungle settlement and focus on the moon colony instead.
 Breatsch Elanim  was convinced they were on the cusp of a medical breakthrough based on the locals' apparent ability to heal themselves.

 Cryptum Effingis was disappointed.
 None of them had suggested the one thing he _really_ wanted to study.
 Well, if none of them were interested, he could make it his own project.